-parts.
-Make sure you check out the chair when it's set up in the store, and really get in there – rock it to check stability, get your fingers into cracks and crannies, and play with moving parts to check for finger or limb traps.
+Make sure you check out the chair when it's set up in the store, and really get in there – rock it to check stability, get your fingers into any nooks and crannies, and play with moving parts to check for finger or limb traps.

 Look for legs that spread outwards further than all other parts of the chair – the area of the floor space between the four legs should be greater than the area of the seat.
 Perfectly vertical legs aren't as stable.